DuckDuck-Dev/OTR/README.md

 ---

-Welcome to the **Open Edu Evaluation Project**!
+Welcome to the **Open Teacher Review Project**!
 Our mission is to create a transparent and collaborative platform for evaluating educators and their classes.
 Whether you're a student, parent, or fellow teacher, our user-friendly interface allows you to share your experiences and insights.

 ## Features:
 - **Teacher Reviews**: Share your thoughts on specific teachers.
 Was their teaching style engaging?
 Did they provide helpful feedback?
 Let the community know!